 I have had a long-standing interest in immunology and virology of nearly 20 years, having done a placement at the Institute of Immunology and my national service at the Institute of Virology, Essen.
 The obvious connection with the above mathematics (group theory) is via the highly symmetrical structures of virus capsids, but I am also interested in virology more broadly, in particular immunological, clinical, ecological and evolutionary aspects.

-I am passionate about science outreach (I organise the international Pint of Science Festival in York) and diversity (I am a panelist for the Equality Challenge Unit's Athena Swan and Race Equality Charter).
+I am passionate about science outreach (I organised the international Pint of Science Festival in York twice and am now Chapter manager for York, Hull and Bournemouth) and diversity (I am a panelist for the Equality Challenge Unit's Athena Swan and Race Equality Charter).

-I am a lecturer in Mathematics and Biology at the University of York, teaching Applications of Group Theory in Virology, Principles of Molecular Virology and (next year) Numerical Techniques for Modelling Biological Systems.
+I am a lecturer in Mathematics and Biology at the University of York, teaching Applications of Group Theory in Virology, Principles of Molecular Virology, Numerical Techniques for Modelling Biological Systems, Vector Calculus and Science Communication.
 Previous and current institutional affiliations include York Maths, York Biology, York Centre for Complex Systems Analysis (YCCSA), Durham Maths, ASU Physics, Durham Physics, Cambridge Maths and Physics, Kavli Institute for Cosmology Cambridge, Institute of Virology Essen and Harvard.